SMAPPNYU/smapphowto/howto_setup_cluster_software.md

 ###5- after editing create summary of your changes, click "commit to master", click "sync" button

 ##USEFUL COMMANDS & JARGON
-	 curl -O #this followed by a web address allows you to download programs ssh #changes from host we're on to a different host hostname #will tell you what host you're on ls -la #lists files with info
+ 	#this followed by a web address allows you to download programs
+	`curl -O`
+	#change from host we're on to a different host
+	`ssh`
+	#get the name of host you're on
+	`hostname`
+	#lists files with info
+	`ls -la`
-	 mkdir #makes new directory
+	`mkdir` #makes new directory
-	 cd #changes directory to home or a given directory if you add the directory name eg: cd jobs pwd #prints current working directory
+	`cd` #changes directory to home or a given directory if you add the directory name eg: cd jobs
+	#prints current working directory
+	`pwd`
-	 grep #grabs regular expression---used to search text for lines containing a match to the given strings or words qsub #the command used for job submission to the cluster -i #input
+	`grep` #grabs regular expression---used to search text for lines containing a match to the given strings or words
+	#the command used for job submission to the cluster
+	qsub
+    -i #input
     -c #command to be executed
     -o #output
-     qdel JOBNAME #stops job running on culuster
+    #stops job running on cluster
+    `qdel JOBNAME`
     #tab key completes file paths etc. press twice to see multiple options
     #pbs stands for portable batch system files which are scripts to set up and launch jobs on any cluster

 ###authors